This site is all about abnormalities of the breasts, including breast lumps, bumps and cancer.

 - Nonpalpable breast lesions – Histological study and management

 - Non-palpable breast lesions – Detection through images

 - Diagnosis and Treatment of Nipple Discharge

 - All About Nipple Discharge

 Personal Story of a gynecologist

 My father is an author and my mother, a high school language teacher.
-My family have always valued writing and languages which proved a bit of a problem for me when I decided that I wanted to become a doctor instead of an English major.
+My family have always valued writing and languages.
+This proved a bit of a problem for me when I decided that I wanted to become a doctor instead of an English major.
 It was an uphill task fighting this generation-long tradition but my good grades gave me leverage and my parents finally gave in.

-I just want to mention something about my father.
-He is an author on weight loss and other kinds of self help books and also was a bit of a fitness guru who exercised every day.
-During my years at home, I would run every day with father, for his weight loss research and to give
+Nevertheless, I just want to mention something about my father.
+He is an author on weight loss and other kinds of self help books.
+In addition, he is a bit of a fitness guru and exercises every day.
+During my years at home I would run every day with father for his weight loss research and to give

 In those junior school years long ago, some students, including myself, volunteered to help at a number of breast cancer awareness charity events, once a year.
-Initially, I never appreciated the broad scope of the topic of cancer, but as time passed, I started to feel some connection.
+Initially, I never appreciated the broad scope of the topic of cancer, but as time passed I started to feel some connection.

-By my high school years, I knew that I had to get very high grades so I became a high achieving student who studied … A LOT.
-I would spend hours in the library and eventually did very well and was accepted into university.
+However, I knew that I had to get very high grades so I became a high achieving student who studied … A LOT.
+As a matter of fact, I would spend hours in the library and eventually did very well.
+I was accepted into university.
 Naturally, I went into the pre-med stream and did very well there too.
 Hard work, not fun.